charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 toc: False
 ---

-The **Charmed Distribution of Kubernetes<sup>&reg;</sup>** will run seamlessly on OpenStack.
+**Charmed Kubernetes** will run seamlessly on OpenStack.
 With the addition of the `openstack-integrator`, your cluster will also be able to directly use OpenStack native features.

 ## OpenStack integrator

-The `openstack-integrator` charm simplifies working with **CDK** on OpenStack.
-Using the credentials provided to Juju, it acts as a proxy between CDK and the underlying cloud, granting permissions to dynamically create, for example, Cinder volumes.
+The `openstack-integrator` charm simplifies working with **Charmed Kubernetes** on OpenStack.
+Using the credentials provided to Juju, it acts as a proxy between Charmed Kubernetes and the underlying cloud, granting permissions to dynamically create, for example, Cinder volumes.

 ### Installing

-When installing **CDK** using the Juju bundle, you can add the openstack-integrator at the same time by using the following overlay file ([download it here][asset-openstack-overlay]):
+When installing **Charmed Kubernetes** using the Juju bundle, you can add the openstack-integrator at the same time by using the following overlay file ([download it here][asset-openstack-overlay]):